 Uh oh.
-Summer is looming.
+Summer is en route.
 Mosquitoes, too.

 Well, no. The mosquitoes that will soon be buzzing McCullom Lake, don't harbor the Zika virus.
-In fact, according to the Centers for Disease Control and Prevention, not a single person has gotten the virus from a mosquito in the contiguous United States.
+In fact, according to the Centers for Disease Control and Prevention, not a single person has contracted the virus from a mosquito in the contiguous United States.

 Foreign countries are different.
-Zika virus is a danger if you travel to Mexico, the Caribbean and some South American countries.
+Zika virus is a danger if you travel to Mexico, the Caribbean and some South American nations.
 Tropical mosquitoes in these areas carry the virus.
 More than 350 "travel-related" Zika cases have been reported in the United States, where people returned from a foreign country after being infected.

 McCullom Lake local mosquitoes can transmit West Nile virus.
 Its danger to people varies.
 In the vast majority of cases, an infected person has no symptoms.